bismark66/ivr-platform/README.md

 <!-- @format -->

-# A video app created using nextjs
+# An IVR flow buider app created using nextjs

-This project is an example movies applications likew netflix.
-It uses the IMDB public REST API endpoint for data.
+This project showcases an IVR flow builder web application.
+It leverages the react flow library, redux and firebase for smooth user experience.
-It uses typescrpt and shows how to render movies onto the app or frontend.Every part of the project is a sample code which shows how to do the following:
+It uses react and allows for users to create a flow with four basic nodes, audioNode, transferCallNode, menuNode and voiceRecordNode.
+It allows for the creation of a flow using these basic nodes, save, edit, reset and simulate flow.
+It uses the firebase firestore as a database with redux as state management tool.
+Every part of the project is a sample code which shows how to do the following:

 - How to use the nextjs app router
 - How to use the nextjs fetch tool for calling api endpoints
 - How to use localstorage to handle data
-- How to use dynamic route or slug
+- How to overlay an interface
 - How to programmatically route

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started, How to run locally on your machine

-1. Clone this project by running `git clone git@github.com:bismark66/video-app.git`
+1. Clone this project by running `git@github.com:bismark66/ivr-platform.git`
 2. Install all dependencies from the project directory by running

 ```bash